enasequence/read_docs/faq/taxonomy_requests.rst

 Submittable Organism Names
 ==========================

 Submitted organism names must be at 'species' rank.
 This rank type does not automatically mean the name is a published binomen (e.g. *Homo sapiens*): it is simply a rank, which differentiates the sequenced organism from another.
 For example, unidentified strains of the same bacterial genus should be kept as separate species, rather than binned together under the same genus name.

 Carrying Out Taxon Checks
 =========================

-`Interactive Webin <https://www.ebi.ac.uk/ena/submit/sra/#home>`_ features the 'Taxonomy Check/Request' tool, which allows submitters to check whether a taxon name is valid and submittable.
-You are advised to use this tool before beginning registration of any samples or data.
-If the name you enter is recognised, the tool will return a Tax ID; an integer unique to the matched name.
-A name may not be recognised if:

-- You have provided a non-submittable taxonomic rank (e.g. genus, family)
-- The name has not yet been classified by NCBI Taxonomy
+To check for the availability of a name, please refer to the advice in the `Tips for Sample Taxonomy <taxonomy.html>`_ section.

 If the name is not already available, you will need to request its addition, the process for which is described below.
 The taxonomists continually add both published species and informal names for novel species as sequences are deposited